Copyright © 1996-2005 jsd

 Typically you make the decisions in that order: First you pick an airspeed.
 That determines the height at which you must flare (the faster the speed the higher the flare).
 Then you adjust the rate accordingly.

-In ideal conditions, you can schedule it so that all three things happen at the same time.
-For any given airspeed, if you start your flare at the right height and raise the nose at the right rate, you can arrange that by the time you reach ground level, you are just beginning to fly horizontally, and your attitude is just right for touchdown.
+In ideal conditions, you can schedule it so that all three goals are achieved at the same time.
+For any given airspeed, if you start your flare at the right height and raise the nose at the right rate, you can arrange that by the time you are a few inches above ground level, you are just beginning to fly horizontally, and your attitude is just right for touchdown.

 If the altitude, direction of flight, and attitude are just right, they imply that your angle of attack, airspeed, and energy are just right, too.

-Continue skimming, gradually raising the nose, until the angle of attack has increased to the point where you can land on the main wheels, with the nose wheel definitely in the air.6 To say it the other way, a flat, “three-point” landing, with all three wheels making contact at the same time, is proof that your angle of attack is much too low and your airspeed is much too high.
+During the second part of the flare, you should keep skimming along, gradually raising the nose, until the angle of attack has increased to the point where you can land on the main wheels, with the nose wheel definitely in the air.6 To say it the other way, you should not make a flat, “three-point” landing, with all three wheels making contact at the same time.
+A three-point landing is proof that your angle of attack is much too low and your airspeed is much too high.

 There is no point in learning the square-flare technique (which will work in just a few airplanes, some of the time), when with the same amount of effort you can learn a technique that works in all sorts of airplanes, and gives a much greater margin of safety.